e-mason03/perceptron/README.md

-# perceptron
+# Perceptron
-A simple linear separator, fashioned after the original Perceptron developed in 1957.
+A simple [linear separator]([url](https://en.wikipedia.org/wiki/Binary_classification)).
+Inspired by lectures and slides by prof. Ray Mooney, Univeristy of Texas at Austin, describing the original [Perceptron]([url](https://en.wikipedia.org/wiki/Perceptron)) developed by Frank Rosenblatt in 1957.
+This implementation uses examples represented as 2-tuples of the following form:
+((input weights), classification)
+Where the first item is a weight vector represented as a k-tuple, and the second item is the classification modeled as True or False.
+An example of the Perceptron class in use is provided at the end of the file perceptron.py.